 Remote Management and Monitoring tools (RMM) enable Managed Service Providers (MSPs) and IT departments to solve problems and manage remote devices much more efficiently than could be delivered through site visits and local technicians.
 RMM software liberates the IT support function from being divided between local offices.
 A centralized technical support department can now be located anywhere in the world, or stationed around the globe at regional centers to always provide round-the-clock support.

-Here is our list of the eight best remote management and monitoring tools:
+Here is our list of the nine best remote management and monitoring tools:

 - Dameware Remote Everywhere (FREE TRIAL) A remote support system suitable for Help Desk technicians